WPBeginner

 Run importer

-It will take you to a screen where you will be asked to upload your WordPress.com XML file that you downloaded in step 1 of this tutorial.
+It will take you to a screen where you will be asked to upload the WordPress.com XML file that you downloaded in step 1 of this tutorial.

 Upload import file

-Note: if your file size is larger than 2MB, then you have two options.
-One is to ask your web hosting company to increase that limit temporarily, so you can get on with the process.
-The other option would be to split your file by using a WXR file splitter.
+Note: If your file size is larger than 2MB, you have two options.
+One is to ask your web hosting company to temporarily increase that limit so you can proceed with the process.
+The other option is to split your file using a WXR file splitter.

 Import options